promptfoo/promptfoo/site/docs/providers/anthropic.md

       temperature: 0
 ```

-## Model-graded tests
+## Model-Graded Tests

 [Model-graded assertions](/docs/configuration/expected-outputs/model-graded/) such as `factuality` or `llm-rubric` use OpenAI by default and expect `OPENAI_API_KEY` as an environment variable.
-If you are using Anthropic, you may override the grader to point a different provider.
+If you are using Anthropic, you may override the grader to point to a different provider.

 Because of how model-graded evals are implemented, **the model must support chat-formatted prompts** (except for embedding or classification models).